 - Connect the front stabilizer to the frame with end-caps

-- Assembly the seat onto the seat rail and connect the rail to the main frame
+- Assemble the seat onto the seat rail and connect the rail to the main frame

 - Attach the console